 npm install @danielmarbach/mnemonic-mcp

-brew tap danielmarbach/mnemonic-mcp https://github.com/danielmarbach/mnemonic
+brew tap danielmarbach/mnemonic-mcp https://github.com/danielmarbach/mnemonic brew install mnemonic-mcp

 docker pull danielmarbach/mnemonic-mcp:latest